WilbertOnGithub/GitTraining_Beginners/README.md

-# GitTraining_Beginners
+# Git training basic

-Sheets used in the Git training for beginners.
+Contains the sheets used in the Git training for beginners.